Naereen/web-sphinx/README.md

 ### On line :
  * [perso.crans.org/besson](<http://perso.crans.org/besson/> "Check this one !") ;
  * [www.dptinfo.ens-cachan.fr/~lbesson](<http://www.dptinfo.ens-cachan.fr/~lbesson/> "And this one too !") .
+ * [jarvis.crans.org/](<http://jarvis.crans.org/> "On my own machine") for test only (and only from the crans local network) ;

 About
 -----

-Some pages host my résumé, others are just experiments.
+Some pages host my résumé, others are just experiments, about Sphinx and many other things.
-A few pages talk about some points I am interesting on.
+A few pages talk about some points I am interesting on (GNU Nano, gedit, Pokémon etc)...

 Other repos
 -----------